Academic Information and Resources

 Center for Teaching and Learning

-April Fugett, Executive Director
+Dr. April Fugett, Executive Director

 www.marshall.edu/ctl

 The mission of the Center for Teaching and Learning (CTL) is to empower faculty in their teaching and research by cultivating a campus culture that values pedagogical, disciplinary, and program-based inquiry in support of student learning.
-More specifically, CTL provides opportunities for faculty to engage with, and develop, the instruments of teaching and learning (e.g., curricula and pedagogy) and the processes of teaching and learning (e.g., data-driven teaching strategies, 2017-18 Undergraduate Catalog Learning Opportunities and Resources 55 reflective and metacognitive practices).
+More specifically, CTL provides opportunities for faculty to engage with, and develop, the instruments of teaching and learning (e.g., curricula and pedagogy) and the processes of teaching and learning (e.g., data-driven teaching strategies, reflective and metacognitive practices).
 In addition to professional development opportunities, the center administers the annual faculty awards, conducts classroom observations, directs a New Faculty Orientation program, hosts an annual teaching conference, and maintains a library of resource books related to a variety of teaching and learning topics.
 Housed within CTL are the Writing Across the Curriculum and Community Engagement/Community-Based Learning programs.

 Community Engagement/Community-Based Learning

-Brittani Black, Director
+Dr. Britani Black, Director

 304-696-2206